cg-tuwien/VulkanLaunchpad/README.md

 ### Functionality

-The framework needs to be initinilized by calling `vklInitFramework`.
+The framework needs to be initialized by calling `vklInitFramework`.
 Subsequently, it needs to be destroyed via `vklDestroyFramework`.
 Required extensions can be queried by `vklGetRequiredInstanceExtensions`.
 Consistent with the Vulkan API, custom configuration structs should best be zero-initialized, although they do not require to expilictly set their instance's type:

     VklSwapchainConfig swapchain_config = {};